Matt Fradd

 Where I live, we are now past the middle of winter and had our coldest week yet this season.
 For such an occasion, I am doing another horror folklore-themed post, similar to the one last October when I contrasted the vampire archetype with Jesus’ Eucharist and Resurrection.
 But to begin this, I will first recall the history of the Aztec Empire’s collapse…

 One of the most infamous atrocities to befall the Americas, without European involvement, is the human sacrifices conducted by the Aztecs in Mexico.
 Many have heard about how, despite all their societal advancements, the Aztec Empire (known more formally as the "Ēxcān Tlahtōlōyān" or "Triple Alliance" ) had the fatal flaw of worshipping gods who were quite literally bloodthirsty.
 Such examples included the earth goddess Tlaltecuhtli, the sun god Tonatiuh, and the rain god Tlaloc.
 Without human sacrifices to sustain them, certain gods in the Aztec pantheon would be unable to continue making the crops grow, supplying sunlight, supplying rain, and so on.
 In the century leading up to Hernán Cortés' arrival, there was a particularly devastating drought which led to a greater number of mass sacrifices.
 According to a live science article, "The skeletal remains of at least 42 children, ages 2 to 7, were discovered at Templo Mayor, the most significant temple complex in Tenochtitlán, now Mexico City, in 1980 and 1981", as one example dating back to that period.
-The Aztecs' rate of sacrifices were reportedly high enough to even earn the loathings of other neighboring civilizations, who themselves occasionally practiced human sacrifice.
+The Aztecs' rate of sacrifices were reportedly high enough to even earn the loathing of other neighboring civilizations, who themselves occasionally practiced human sacrifice.
 Wars would be waged with other tribes and kingdoms in order to supplement the sacrifices with captives or tributes.
 In one final detail that will be thematically important for my post, it is reported that these human sacrifices would sometimes be accompanied by ritual cannibalism too.

 In contrast to these Aztec mindsets, Native American tribes of the Algonquin regions far north of Mexico passed down cautionary tales of a folkloric monster, which embodies similar evils… the wendigo.
 The Algonquin-speaking tribes lived around geographical locations like Canada, the Great Lakes, Saint Lawrence River, and the northern areas of the Eastern Coast.
 Many of these are notorious for their very harsh winters.
 Famine and hypothermia would be very real threats for an unprepared tribe… along with the temptation to commit evil acts in the name of survival.
 But there was another warning communicated through their folk tales.
 In the Algonquin legends, if a man facing these winters tried to survive by resorting to murder, selfishness, greed, and other sins, he could become possessed and transformed by an evil spirit.
 A shared element across many versions of these tales is how a human’s transformation is not complete, without him at one point succumbing to cannibalism.
 From my understanding, the word “wendigo” can refer to the demon itself or the transformed man, who becomes a Gollum-like, emaciated, and frostbit husk that insatiably feeds on other men.
 There is even an apparent form of psychiatric disorder named “Wendigo Psychosis”, after the monster.